-CF is carried as an autosomal recessive trait Autosomal Recessive Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
+Cystic fibrosis is carried as an autosomal recessive trait Autosomal Recessive Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
 If expression of a trait requires only one copy of a gene (one allele)... read more by about 3% of the white population.
 The responsible gene has been localized on the long arm of chromosome 7.
 It encodes a membrane-associated protein called the cystic fibrosis transmembrane conductance regulator (CFTR).
-The most common gene mutation, F508del, occurs in about 86% of CF alleles; > 1900 less common CFTR mutations have been identified.
+The most common gene variant, F508del, occurs in about 85% of CF alleles; > 2000 less common CFTR variants have been identified.

-CFTR is a cAMP-regulated chloride channel, regulating chloride and sodium transport across epithelial membranes.
+CFTR is a cyclic adenosine monophosphate (cAMP)–regulated chloride channel, regulating chloride, sodium, and bicarbonate transport across epithelial membranes.
 A number of additional functions are considered likely.
 Disease manifests only in homozygotes.
 Heterozygotes may show subtle abnormalities of epithelial electrolyte transport but are clinically unaffected.

-The CFTR mutations have been divided into five classes based on how the mutation affects the function or processing of the CFTR protein.
-Patients with class I, II, or III mutations are considered to have a more severe genotype that results in little or no CFTR function, whereas patients with 1 or 2 class IV or V mutations are considered to have a milder genotype that results in residual CFTR function.
-However, there is no strict relationship between specific mutations and disease manifestation, so clinical testing (ie, of organ function) rather than genotyping is a better guide to prognosis.
+The CFTR variants have been divided into six classes based on how the variant affects the function or processing of the CFTR protein.
+Patients with class I, II, or III variants are considered to have a more severe genotype that results in little or no CFTR function, whereas patients with 1 or 2 class IV, V, or VI variants are considered to have a milder genotype that results in residual CFTR function.
+However, there is no strict relationship between specific variants and disease manifestation, so clinical testing (ie, of organ function) rather than genotyping is a better guide to prognosis.
 CFTR variants can involve frameshift (a deletion or insertion in a DNA sequence that shifts the way a sequence is read) or nonsense (stop) mutations.

 Nearly all exocrine glands are affected in varying distribution and degree of severity.
 Glands may